top of page

 The Retinoid Uglies: A Glimpse into Skin Irritation

-For those delving into skincare, the term "retinoid uglies" might sound familiar.
-This phenomenon occurs when the use of skin retinoids irritate the skin, leading to redness, peeling, and sensitivity.
+For those into skincare, the term "retinoid uglies" might sound familiar.
+This phenomenon occurs when the use of topical retinoids irritate the skin, leading to redness, peeling, and sensitivity.
 While the effects are visible on the skin's surface, the implications of such irritation offer a glimpse into what could potentially be happening within our digestive system when we consume them, especially with out the fats required to properly metabolize and utilize the vitamin.
 We can potentially end up with the toxic negative effects of too much vitamin A, yet also show symptoms of vitamin A deficiency.

 Unveiling the Impact on Digestive Health